 The City Doesn’t Sleep

 In a lot of ways, Entergalactic is a love letter to New York City.
-Like in their previous live-action work together, Mescudi and Edelman have created a stylized slice of city life replete with random run-ins on the street in Chinatown, art galleries, amazing sunsets, and parties with very specific themes.
+Mescudi has created a stylized slice of city life replete with random run-ins on the street in Chinatown, art galleries, amazing sunsets, and parties with very specific themes.
 There are even ubiquitous ads for the dating app “Stush” all over the city, showing up on buses, wheat-pasted posters, and benches.
 Jabari stashes his bike on fire escapes and cruises through stagnant N.Y.C. traffic.
 These hyper-realistic details ground the action of the television event and allow for the more magical and psychedelic moments to really shine.